-The Wild Burro was first introduced into the Desert Southwest by Spaniards in the 1500s.
-Wild Burros have long ears, a short mane and reach a height of up to 5 feet at the shoulders.
+The wild burro was first introduced into the Desert Southwest by Spaniards in the 1500s.
+Wild burros have long ears, a short mane and reach a height of up to five feet at the shoulders.
 They vary in color from black to brown to gray.

-Wild Burros can tolerate a water loss as much as 30% of their body weight, and replenish it in only 5 minutes drinking.
+Wild burros can tolerate a water loss as much as 30% of their body weight, and replenish it in only 5 minutes of drinking.
 (Humans require medical attention if 10% of body weight is lost to dehydration and require a full day of intermittent drinking to replenish this loss.)
-Video of Wild Burros of Oatman

 Throughout all of the North American deserts.